A taste of summer Wednesday, wet weather returns Thursday

-TODAY: Very warm with a mix of sun and high clouds.
-A late-day thunderstorm possible north and west of the Lehigh Valley.
+WEDNESDAY: Very warm with a mix of sun and high clouds.
+A late-day t-storm possible north and west of the Lehigh Valley.
 High: 84

-TONIGHT: Partly to mostly cloudy and mild with a spotty shower or thunderstorm.
+WEDNESDAY NIGHT: Partly to mostly cloudy and mild with a spotty shower or t-storm.
 Low: 63

-TOMORROW: Not as warm, more clouds and showers, possibly thunderstorms.
+THURSDAY: Not as warm, more clouds and showers, possibly t-storms.
 High:73, Low:54

-Get ready for the first widespread 80-something-degree day of the year so far, making it the the warmest day thus far this spring.
-It comes with a continuation of the mostly dry weather as skies should again feature a mix of sunshine and high clouds.

-Chances for a few showers or a thunderstorm increase Wednesday evening and overnight but more so on Thursday which will feature more clouds, the highest rain chances and highs back closer to 70 degrees.

 THURSDAY